adamtommo/battleships/README.md

 Welcome to Battleships!

 A classic two-player game where players take turns guessing the location of the other player's ships on a grid.
-The goal of the game is to sink all of the opponent's ships before they sink yours.
+The goal of the game is to sink all of the opponent's ships before they sink yours!

 ## Deployment